seigit/zca-weat/README.md

   and STS-B (Experiment 2)
 - WEAT computation with permutation tests for all 70 model–task combinations (Experiment 3)
-- Scripts to reproduce all figures and tables in the paper

 Please check back, or watch this repository for updates.